KleistLab/STEDdeconvolution/README.md

 # STEDdeconvolution
 This script deconvolves STED microscopic images recorded with Abberior's Imspector software.
 The input files are provided in the msr format.
-The script asks the user to choose a folder with msr files, loads all images contained in the msr files in the given folder (using the pyoformat wrapper for python-bioformats) and applies the deconvolution to the images with the string "STED" in their image name.
+The script asks the user to choose a folder containing msr files, loads all images in these msr files (using the pyoformat wrapper for python-bioformats) and applies the deconvolution to all images with the string "STED" in their image name.

 The deconvolution is calculated via the Richardson-Lucy algorithm (20 iterations).
 The PSF is a bivariate Cauchy distribution (called Lorentzian_2d in Imspector) with width parameter gamma = 40nm.